Panathan/Airbnb-Analysis-ECE/README.md

-# Airbnb-Analysis-ECE
+### Airbnb-Analysis-ECE

-This is a R Project
+This is a R Project done for the Data Analytics class

 ## How to get started and run the application

 1. Clone the repository and open it with Rstudio